 - In “process-oriented cultures that prefer evolutionary improvements with overarching values but no prescribed practices” (Rigby, Sutherland, & Takeuchi, 2016)

 Data Science Process Alliance Services: Achieving agile data science is a challenge but the benefits are worth it.
 We are helping the broader industry learn more about agile in a data science context and supporting teams and individuals on their journey toward achieving it through the Data Science Team Lead course and consulting services.

-- Effective Data Science Processes – How to combine coordination frameworks (like Kanban) with workflows (like CRISP-DM)
+- What is the Data Science Process? – How to combine coordination frameworks (like Kanban) with workflows (like CRISP-DM)

 - Agile Data Science – What it means to be agile in data science